ms2008/poemoon/README.md

 # poemoon

 This tool provides automatic login feature for connect to the network authenticated by dr.com.
+Tested on drcom client 5.2.0D.
+Implemented by both drcom and http protocol.

 All work done, it will opens a webpage, most browsers will open it on a new tab.